 ….but wait… there’s an unlisted track.
 It’s Finally (Remix) – a 7 minute and 4 second mix.
 It doesn’t really feel like much of a bonus, but as it was her biggest hit, I think that it at least deserved being mentioned on the album artwork and the disc itself.
 Oh well.

-- The sound is polar – for a few tracks there’s some of the best early-90s pop and dance, and then you’re hit by a wall of dreary ballads.
+Firstly, the sound is polar – for a few tracks there’s some of the best early-90s pop and dance, and then you’re hit by a wall of dreary ballads.
+Secondly, several of the songs are just so long.
+SO LONG…. and particularly the weaker tracks.

-Sorry Ce Ce, this is going to cost you some stars, which is hard considering that the first two tracks/singles are such belters.
+Sorry Ce Ce, this is going to cost you some stars, which is hard considering that the first two tracks/singles are such iconic 90’s dance belters.

 - POP RESCUE 2014 RATING: 2 / 5 – Finally and We Got A Love Thang save this.